DASLab-IDA/BlinkViz/README.md

 ### A Batch of Queries

-You could run the batch query script and put your queries in the specified location.
-Run
+You could evalute a batch of queries by

 ````
 bash run_batch_queries.sh
 ````

-The query results will exist in a CSV file.
+The results will be stored in a CSV file.

 ## Visualization

 We also provide simple visualization options.
-You can choose to visualize the approximate answers in bar chart, line chart or pie chart.
+You can choose to visualize the approximate answers in bar chart, line chart or pie chart by set options 'visualize=True' and 'visType=\[bar|line|pie\]' in run_single_query.sh.

-Please refer to our testbed on the Github (coming soon).